TriliumNext/Docs/Wiki/search.md

 ## Local Search

 Local search allows you to search within the currently displayed note.
-To initiate a local search, press `CTRL-F`.
-In the server version, this is handled by the browser.
-In the desktop (electron) version, a separate dialog is provided for this purpose.
+To initiate a local search, press CTRL-F. If using a web browser, this will be handled by the browser's native search functionality.
+In the desktop (electron) version, a separate dialog will apear.

 ## Note Search

 Note search enables you to find notes by searching for text in the title, content, or [attributes](attributes.md) of the notes.
-You also have the option to [save your searches](saved-search.md).
+You also have the option to save your searches, which will create a special search note which is visible on your navigation tree and contains the search results as sub-items.

-To activate note search, click on the magnifier icon on the left or press the `CTRL-S` keyboard [shortcut](keyboard-shortcuts.md).
+To search for notes, click on the magnifying glass icon on the toolbar or press the `CTRL-S` keyboard [shortcut](keyboard-shortcuts.md).

 ### Simple Note Search Examples